benjiha/hello-world/README.md

 # hello-world
 My first repository!!

 Hey everybody, my names benji.
-I have always wanted to code but never took the initiative.
+I had always wanted to code but never took the initiative.
 Now I am here starting my journey!
-I am striving to be a great coder like everybody else in this community, oh, and I love sushi.
+I am striving to be a great developer like everybody else in this community, oh, and I love sushi.